-Frustrated by a lack of project-level approvals or by a timesheet system which cannot return data at the task level to the projects, Project Management then creates a completely new timesheet system to create their own timesheet data.
+Frustrated by a lack of project-level approvals or by a timesheet system which cannot return data at the task level to the project management system, Project Management implements a completely new timesheet system to create their own timesheet data.
 This results in at least two completely detached timesheet systems.
 Worse, the systems are almost guaranteed not to reconcile.
 This results in summary project timesheet data and finance timesheet data not matching.
-The problem may be compounded by additional timesheet systems for managing vacation time and other time off which is required by the human resources department.
-In a worst case scenario, employees may need to fill out 2, 3 or even 4 timesheets on a given week.